UCLA-SEAL/BigDebug/README.md

 This project was done in collaboration with Professor Condie, Kim and Millstein's group at UCLA.
 If you encounter any problems, please open an issue or feel free to contact us:

-[Matteo Interlandi](https://interesaaat.github.io): was a postdoc and now a Senior Scientist at Microsoft;
+[Matteo Interlandi](https://interesaaat.github.io): was a postdoc at UCLA and now a Senior Scientist at Microsoft;

-[Muhammad Ali Gulzar](https://people.cs.vt.edu/~gulzar/): was a PhD student, now an Assistant Professor at Virginia Tech, gulzar@cs.vt.edu;
+[Muhammad Ali Gulzar](https://people.cs.vt.edu/~gulzar/): was a PhD student at UCLA, now an Assistant Professor at Virginia Tech, gulzar@cs.vt.edu;

 [Tyson Condie](https://samueli.ucla.edu/people/tyson-condie/): was an Assistant Professor at UCLA, now at Microsoft